dimalo/klipper-web-control-docker/README.md

   - supports [Fluidd](https://github.com/cadriel/fluidd)
   - supports [Mainsail](https://github.com/meteyou/mainsail)
   - you can even run both in parallel!
-- only your printer.cfg is required!
+- only your printer.cfg is required
   - the services start without it, so you can supply your config through the web UI
   - you can mount your config file to /home/klippy/.config/printer.cfg, and klipper will pick it up after a restart